 Adding / Dropping Courses

-Freshmen may not change their class schedules without special permission from the Dean of Experimental and Foundation Studies, except during Wintersession.
+Freshmen may not change their class schedules without special permission from the Dean of Experimental & Foundation Studies, except during Wintersession.

-The signature of the instructor is not needed to drop a class.
-By the drop deadline, the student must either report to the Registrar to file the paperwork needed to record the drop or drop it themselves on Student Planning.
-Unofficial drops, in which a registered student does not file a drop or withdrawal with the Registrar, will be graded as failures (F grade or UW--unofficial withdrawal--depending on instructor preference).
+All registrations (adds or drops) must be finalized by the end of the Add/Drop deadline.
+It is the responsibility of the student to drop themselves via the Drop form or (if permitted) in Student Planning.
+The students’ failure to drop a course will result in an F grade.
 Students should be certain that they officially drop classes they are not attending and should not rely on the instructor to officially remove them from a class.
 Unofficial adds, in which an unregistered student sits in on a class, will not be graded or credited on the academic record.
 Requests to retroactively add a course after the semester has passed will not be considered.

-Note: International Students on the F-1 Visa should always check with the Office of International Student Services prior to making any changes to their RISD program.
+Note: International Students on an F-1 Visa may not drop below 12 credits of enrollment at any time.
+In certain situations, international students may be below 12 credits in their final semester by completing a ‘Request for Exception to Academic Policy’ form.
+International students should always check with the Office of International Student Services prior to making any changes to their RISD program.
 Any changes in program must be updated on the Form I-20 immigration document at all times.